Simpler home loans.

 Having a financial safety net will ensure you can cover unexpected costs when they arise such as urgent repairs to the hot water system.
 If you’re paying off a mortgage, a financial buffer will also reduce the chance of defaulting on your repayments.

 Another way to protect yourself from unexpected financial issues is to take out landlord insurance.
-This type of insurance is aimed at protecting a landlord’s investment property and the level of protection may be tailored to cover buildings only, contents only or combined buildings and contents.
+This type of insurance is aimed at protecting a landlord’s investment property and the level of protection may be tailored to cover building only, contents only or combined building and contents.
 Depending on the insurer’s offering, this type of insurance may also cover loss of rent, associated legal costs incurred and the cost of fixing malicious damage caused by tenants or their guests.

 Staying up-to-date with the relevant tax rules will also make managing your property much easier.
 Keep good records of your rental income as well as any property-related expenses you can claim such as insurance, advertising for tenants and body corporate fees.
 If you decide to sell your property get familiar with Capital Gains Tax (CGT).
-You’ll be subject to CGT if you make a profit (capital gain) on your property when you sell it if you purchased it on or after 20 September 1985.
+You may be subject to CGT if you make a profit (capital gain) on your property when you sell it if you purchased it on or after 20 September 1985.

 The Australian Taxation Office (ATO) website has several useful resources for understanding property and tax.